University of Louisiana System

 The University of Louisiana System (UL System) is a public university system in the U.S. state of Louisiana.
-It enrolls more students than the other three public university systems in the state; as of 2022, it claims more than 90,500 students throughout its institutions.
+It enrolls more students than the other three public university systems in the state; as of October 2023, it claims more than 91,500 students throughout its institutions.
 Its headquarters are in the Claiborne Building in Baton Rouge.

 History

-The system was founded in 1996.
+The UL System began operating under its new name in 1996, and was founded in 1975 as the Board of Trustees for State Colleges and Universities.